semigodking/le-in-armbian/README.md

 you, you can also skip this step.
 By default, legacy kernel (4.4.x) does not have CEC driver enabled.
 We need to change default config to enable kernel module and rebuild kernel.
+**No longer required for latest legacy kernel for RK3399 based boards!**

 Follow [Building Armbian](https://docs.armbian.com/Developer-Guide_Build-Preparation/) to build and replace kernel.